 - Loosen the front lug nuts using a 17mm deep socket.
 Don’t remove the wheel yet; break the lug nuts loose.
 This should be done while the car is on the ground.

-- Next, jack up your BMW and support it with jack stands.
+2. Next, jack up your BMW and support it with jack stands.
 Remove the wheel.
 Do not rely on the car jack alone.
 Use jack stands to support and secure the vehicle.
-Place wheel chocks behind the rear tires to prevent your vehicle from rolling back.
+Place the wheel chocks behind the rear tires to prevent your vehicle from rolling back.

 3. Locate the out-tie rod.
 On BMWs (and most cars), the outer tie rod is behind the steering knuckle.

 4. When possible, spray penetrating oil on the castle nut to make the reveal easier.

-- Loosen lock nut.
+5. Loosen lock nut.
 Use a wrench to loosen the pinch nut.
 Some BMW models use a pinch bolt instead of a nut.
-Use a T-50 bit to loosen the bolt where the outer tie rod and inner tie rod connect.
+Use a T-50 bit to loosen the bolt where the outer and inner tie rods connect.

 6. Remove the cotter pin.
 This prevents the outer tie rod nut from getting loose while driving.
 Use a pair of pliers to straighten the pin and pull it out.
 Some BMWs use a washer with tabs that are folded inwards.

 8. Remove the castle nut using an 18mm open-end wrench.
 In some cases, the bolt may start to spin freely.

-- Remove BMW outer tie rod from the steering knuckle.
+10. Remove the BMW outer tie rod from the steering knuckle.
 Use an outer tie rod puller to separate your BMW tie rod from the steering knuckle.
 Use a ball joint fork if you don’t have an outer tie rod puller.

 11. Even though you will need to perform front-end alignment, you should aim to keep the alignment as close to the original as possible.
 To do this, measure the distance from the castle nut to the pinch nut.
 It may help to use a marker and mark the threads on the inner tie rod where the outer tie rod meets.